You are here:

 Curt Spalding, Administrator for EPA's New England Region (Region 1)

 Since joining the EPA leadership team in February 2010, Spalding has been leading a holistic approach to finding environmental solutions in New England.
-He’s emphasized efforts in environmental justice and green economy.
-Spalding has focused our efforts in the region on three cross-cutting initiatives: Climate Change, Stormwater and Communities.
+He's emphasized efforts in community engagement, sustainability, environmental justice and green economy.
+Spalding has focused our efforts in the region on three cross-cutting initiatives: climate change, stormwater and community prosperity.

-Spalding has been heavily engaged in preparedness efforts for flooding in New England.
+Spalding has been heavily engaged in resilience planning efforts for Climate Change in New England.
 He has also been involved in a number of pilot projects working on sustainability in communities around the region.
 Urban revitalization is a priority for Spalding, and you can see it coming to fruition in places like Holyoke, MA and Bridgeport, CT.

 Spalding received his bachelor's degree from Hobart College and an M.P.A. from SUNY at Albany in Albany, NY.